 The whole nation went into mourning on the news of the death of Britain’s naval hero.

 23rd December 1805, on arrival back to England, his body was taken to the Royal Hospital of Greenwich in London.
-Nelsons wishes had been that his body to be placed in a coffin made from the mast of the French ship L’Orient.
-The L’Orient become destroyed during his famous victory at the Battle of the Nile.
+Nelson’s wishes had been that his body to be placed in a coffin made from the mast of the French ship L’Orient.
+The L’Orient was destroyed during his famous victory at the Battle of the Nile.

 Funeral of Vice-Admiral Horatio Nelson

-Nelsons funeral car had a carved imitation of the head and stern of HMS Victory, and surrounded with decorative plates of the military arms of Nelsons honours.
-It had also included appropriate emblematical devices with appropriate mottos.
+Nelson’s funeral car had a carved imitation of the head and stern of HMS Victory, and was surrounded with decorative plates of the military arms of Nelson’s honours.
+It also included appropriate emblematical devices with appropriate mottos.

 The cortège travelled from the Admiralty, through the streets of London.
-The route became lined with 20,000 volunteers to hold back the large crowds of people who were paying their respects.
-The cortège stopped at St Pauls Cathedral which would become the final resting place.
+The route was lined with 20,000 volunteers to hold back the large crowds of people who were paying their respects.
+The cortège stopped at St Paul’s Cathedral, which would become the final resting place.

-The emotional service at St Pauls took four hours, honouring the man who had delivered his country from a foreign threat.
-Thousands that attended, watched as Nelsons coffin became lowered down into a sarcophagus within the crypt at St Paul’s Cathedral, London.
+The emotional service at St Paul’s took four hours, honouring the man who had delivered his country from a foreign threat.
+Thousands that attended watched as Nelson’s coffin was lowered down into a sarcophagus within the crypt at St Paul’s Cathedral, London.